daguilarm/belich-tables/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/daguilarm/livewire-tables.svg?style=flat-square)](https://packagist.org/packages/daguilarm/livewire-tables)
 ![GitHub last commit](https://img.shields.io/github/last-commit/daguilarm/livewire-tables)

 > :warning: **This package is currently under development**: Be very careful here!

-**This package is base on the https://github.com/rappasoft/laravel-livewire-tables package.
-Since there seems to be no mayor updates or improvements, I have decided to proceed with this package on my own.**
+This package is base on the https://github.com/rappasoft/laravel-livewire-tables package.
+Since there seems to be no mayor updates or improvements, I have decided to proceed with this package on my own.

+## Requirements

+This package need at least:

+- PHP ^8.0
+- Laravel ^8.0
-A dynamic Laravel Livewire component for data tables.
+- Laravel Livewire ^2.0

-This plugin assumes you already have [Laravel Livewire](https://laravel-livewire.com/), [AlpineJS](https://github.com/alpinejs/alpine) and [TailwindCSS](https://tailwindcss.com/) installed and configured in your project.
+- AlpineJS ^2.0
+- TailwindCSS ^2.0

 ## Usage